SL Industries, Inc. Announces Financial Results for Its Second Quarter Ended June 30, 2008

-Engineering and product development expenses for the first six months of 2007 increased by $183,000, or approximately 3%, as compared to the same period last year.
-Not including MTE, engineering and product development expenses decreased $251,000, or 4%.
-This decrease was primarily attributable to a 21% decrease at SL-MTI, as that division incurred unusually large product development expenses last year.
+Engineering and product development expenses for the first six months of 2008 increased by $585,000, or approximately 9%, as compared to the same period last year.
+This increase was primarily attributable to the Power Electronics Group, which added engineers at several locations and incurred additional agency fees in connection with new custom product programs.

-Taylor added, “Corporate and other expenses, which relate to corporate administration, strategic management and oversight, capital financing, risk management, corporate governance and controls, legal and litigation activities and public reporting expenses were $2,510,000 for the six month period ended June 30, 2007, as compared to $2,356,000 for the same period in 2006.
-Corporate expenses decreased to 2% of net sales for the first half of 2007, as compared to 3% of net sales for the same period last year.”
+Taylor added, “Corporate and other expenses, which relate to corporate administration, strategic management and oversight, capital financing, risk management, corporate governance and controls, legal and litigation activities and public reporting expenses were $2,231,000 for the six month period ended June 30, 2008, as compared to $2,510,000 for the same period in 2007.
+Despite this significant reduction, corporate expenses represented 2% of net sales for the first half of each of 2008 and 2007, as a result of lower sales in the current period.

-Taylor concluded, “On May 16, the Company held its Annual Shareholder’s Meeting, at which time shareholders re-elected all of the directors standing for re-election by margins exceeding 90%.
+Taylor concluded, “On May 14, the Company held its Annual Shareholder’s Meeting, at which time shareholders re-elected all of the directors standing for re-election and approved a new incentive stock option plan by margins exceeding 80%.
 On behalf of the entire Board of Directors, we thank our shareholders for their continued support.”

 SL Industries, Inc. designs, manufactures and markets power electronics, power motion, power protection, teleprotection and communications equipment and systems that is used in a variety of medical, aerospace, computer, datacom, industrial, telecom, transportation and electric power utility applications.
 For more information about SL Industries, Inc. and its products, please visit the Company’s web site at www.slindustries.com.